-When the opposition is withdrawn before the applicant restricts its application, the fee is not refunded.
+When the opposition is withdrawn before the applicant restricts its application, the fee is not refunded (see paragraphs 6.2.1.1 and 6.2.1.2 above).
 Additionally, if the applicant withdraws its application following (e.g. as a reaction to) the withdrawal of the opposition, the fee is not refunded.